TB6 Zhīgōu

 Where is TB6 located?

-TB6 (Zhīgōu) is located 3 cun proximal to TB4, on the dorsal forearm, between the radius and ulna.
+TB6 (Zhīgōu) is located on the dorsal aspect of the forearm, 3 cun proximal to the dorsal wrist crease, in the depression between the radius and the ulna.

 What is TB6 used for?